 More information about Westlaw.

 Bloomberg Law is a comprehensive legal information system integrating legal content (cases, statutes, regulations, and a citator service), litigation and transactional law resources, company and client information, and news and secondary content.
-Bloomberg Law also offers free access to Federal and state court dockets and filings, and over 800,000 real-world transactional documents.
+Bloomberg Law also offers free access to Federal and state court dockets and filings, and over 1.5 million real-world transactional documents.

 Access and Passwords